openwisp/openwisp-monitoring/docs/user/settings.rst

 ============ ========

-When device recovery detection is enabled, recoveries are discovered as soon as a device contacts the openwisp system again (eg: to get the configuration checksum or to send monitoring metrics).
+When device recovery detection is enabled, recoveries are discovered as soon as a device contacts the openwisp system again (e.g.: to get the configuration checksum or to send monitoring metrics).

 This feature is enabled by default.